Business Setup

 To incorporate a business in Vancouver, Canada, you can register provincially through BC Registry Services or federally through Corporations Canada.
-Provincial BC incorporation costs $350 and requires a registered office address in British Columbia.
-The process takes as little as one business day online.
+Provincial BC incorporation costs $380 in total — $350 filing fee plus $30 name approval — and takes as little as one business day online.
+It does not require a lawyer for simple single-shareholder companies.
+Total cost runs from $380 (DIY) to $2,000+ depending on whether you file yourself, use an online service, or work with a lawyer.

 This guide walks through every step of the incorporation process in Vancouver, including the differences between provincial and federal registration, total costs, address requirements, and your ongoing obligations after the company is formed.